Olive Oil Storage & Handling

 Refrigeration will extend the life of olive oil without harming the oil.
 The oil will become cloudy and solidify in the refrigerator, but this will not significantly affect the quality or flavor.
 When the oil is warmed to room temperature it will return to a liquid state and its color will be restored.
 Refrigeration does not harm most grades of olive oil, but it is not recommended for expensive extra virgin varieties because condensation may develop in the bottle, affecting the flavor.

 Lower grades of olive oil usually have a shorter shelf life than top quality extra virgin oil because the acidity level is already higher at the time of bottling.
-A grade of olive such as semi-fine virgin, which has a much higher oleic acid content than extra virgin, may become less desirable after only a few months because the acidity level may rise to an unacceptable level.
+A grade of olive such as semi-fine virgin, which has a much higher oleic acid content than extra virgin olive oil, may become less desirable after only a few months because the acidity level may rise to an unacceptable level.

 Some flavored olive oils have additives that may require refrigeration in order to preserve them.
-Others may not require refrigeration because of the process used when manufacturing the oil, so it is best to read the label carefully.
+Others may not require refrigeration because of the process used when manufacturing the olive oil, so it is best to read the label carefully.
 It is usually not safe to make your own flavored olive oils at home and keep them for any length of time.
 Some flavoring agents may promote the growth of bacteria and can only be safely added with commercial processes.
 You may, however, prepare homemade flavored olive oils if they are used immediately and any leftover oil is disposed of.